 They may be cheap but they’re often volatile and it can be hard to predict what their price is going to do.

-But like all stereotypes, the idea that all penny stocks are for speculative punts or Wolf of Wall Street scammers isn’t true.
+But like all stereotypes, the idea that all penny stocks and shares are for speculative punts or Wolf of Wall Street scammers isn’t true.
 There are still plenty of penny stocks to buy that offer good value.

 In this guide we’ll run through how to invest in penny stocks so you can get a better idea of how to approach them.

 What are penny stocks?

 Before we get started though, a brief introduction may be needed — what are penny stocks or penny shares?

 On the one hand, a penny stock is just a share that costs less than £1 in the UK or $1 in the US.